HarshTanwar1/RealTime_ML/README.md

 - 🗄️ **Persist predictions** to the database for history, analytics, and model monitoring.
 - 📈 **Monitoring & retraining pipeline** — track input drift and automate periodic retraining.
 - ⚡ **Load models once at startup** (and from a versioned registry) instead of reading `.pkl` files on every request.

 <br/>

 ---

 <div align="center">

-⭐ If you found this project interesting, consider giving it a star!
+⭐ _If you found this project helpful or interesting, consider giving it a star!_ ⭐

 </div>